Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan

 We'll begin our day in the Shibuya-ku district with a visit to Meiji Jingū Shrine, a peaceful Shinto shrine dedicated to Emperor Meiji and Empress Shōken.
 Surrounded by forest, it's a calm and reflective spot tucked away from the fast pace of city life.

-Next, we head into the heart of the action as we pass through Shibuya Crossing, the world's busiest pedestrian intersection.
-Watching the crowds weave through one another is like seeing Tokyo's rhythm in motion.
-We'll have time here to grab a bite and enjoy a bit of people-watching — a warm bowl of ramen or a fresh sushi set makes the perfect lunch.
+We then stop for some free time in the heart of the action, allowing us to explore on our own and grab a bite and enjoy a bit of people-watching — a warm bowl of ramen or a fresh sushi set makes the perfect lunch.

 Special Experience: Delve into a kaleidoscopic world of interactive art installations at TeamLab Digital Museum.
+You'll be wowed by the bright lights and futuristic works of art.
 In the afternoon, we'll visit TeamLab, where digital art comes alive all around you.
 This immersive museum reacts to your movement with light, sound and colour.
 At one point, you'll walk barefoot through knee-high water so please dress comfortably and bring a bit of curiosity.

 As evening falls, we'll board a traditional Yakatabune, a Japanese-style houseboat dating back to the Heian era.
 As we cruise along Tokyo Bay, we'll enjoy a welcome dinner and take in the stunning views of the sparkling skyline.